Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: Introduction

-In recent years, the observation of non-zero $v_{2}$ in p--Pb and pp collisions~\cite{CMS:2012qk,ALICE:2012eyl,ATLAS:2012cix,ALICE:2023gyf,ALICE:2024vzv,ALICE:2025bwp,ATLAS:2023rbh,CMS:2025kzg,CMS:2023iam} raised the question of whether hydrodynamic flow also exists in these small collision system.
-The extracted flow harmonics in p--Pb collisions have been studied in detail as a function of $\it{p}_{\mathrm{T}}$, $\eta$ and event multiplicity~\cite{ATLAS:2018ngv,ALICE:2023gyf}.
-On the other hand, the fluctuations of flow vector as a function of $\it{p}_{\mathrm{T}}$ and $\eta$ in small collision systems are measured by the LHC experiments~\cite{CMS:2015xmx,ALICE:2017lyf,ALICE:2023tvh,ATLAS:2023rbh}.
+In recent years, the observation of non-zero $v_{2}$ in p--Pb and pp collisions raised the question of whether hydrodynamic flow also exist in these small collision systems~\cite{CMS:2012qk,ALICE:2012eyl,ATLAS:2012cix}.
+The extracted flow harmonics in p--Pb collisions have been studied in detail as a function of $\it{p}_{\mathrm{T}}$, $\eta$ and event multiplicity~\cite{Bzdak:2014dia,Tang:2023wcd,Tang:2024kot,Zhang:2022fum}.
+On the other hand, the fluctuations of flow vector as a function of $\it{p}_{\mathrm{T}}$ and $\eta$ are measured by the ALICE and CMS Collaborations~\cite{CMS:2015xmx,ALICE:2017lyf}.
 The effect of factorization breakdown was observed in p--Pb collisions and much smaller than that in Pb--Pb collisions.
 The measurements of longitudinal flow decorrelations were even extended to the smaller pp collisions by the ATLAS Collaboration~\cite{ATLAS:2023rbh}, and the results reveal significant sensitivity to the nonflow correlations.
-Since the origin of collective flow in small collision systems remains unclear~\cite{Noronha:2024dtq}, there are significant uncertainties in the study of $\it{p}_{\mathrm{T}}$ and $\eta$-dependent flow vector decorrelations in these systems.
-The study based on the event-by-event hydrodynamic calculations demonstrated the important role of longitudinal decorrelations in small collision systems, and predicted rapidity-asymmetric flow decorrelations across different colliding energies~\cite{Zhao:2022ayk,Zhao:2022ugy,Wu:2021hkv,Schenke:2022mjv,Jia:2024xvl}.
-On the other hand, the transpot model has been successfully applied to describe collective phenomena in small collision systems, including charged-particle elliptic flow ($v_2$), triangular flow ($v_3$)~\cite{Bzdak:2014dia}, and flavor-dependent $\it{p}_{\mathrm{T}}$-differential flow~\cite{Li:2016ubw,Li:2018leh,Tang:2023wcd,Tang:2024kot,Zheng:2024xyv,Zhang:2022fum}.
-Building on these successful applications, we present the first systematic study of the $\it{p}_\mathrm{T}$- and $\eta$-dependent flow vector decorrelation in p--Pb collisions using the AMPT (A Multi-Phase Transport) model.
+However, a systematic theoretical study for the $\it{p}_{\mathrm{T}}$- and $\eta$-dependent flow vector decorrelations in small collision systems is still missing.
+The effects from the initial and final state effects, as well as the nonflow contribution are also needed to be further investigated in the p--Pb collisions.
+Therefore, we present the first transport model study on this topic.